-(4 credits) (IGE option under Self and Society) (American politics) A broad survey of the major political and governmental institutions in the United States.
-This course examines how citizens attempt to influence their government and how the government responds.
+(4 credits) (NWCore option under Self and Society) (American politics) A broad survey of the major political and governmental institutions in the United States, this course examines how citizens attempt to influence their government and how the government responds.
 The course also develops the foundations for a biblical perspective on the role of government and the role of citizens.

 (4 credits, alternate years, consult department) (American politics) A general examination of domestic and foreign policies of the United States.
 Education, health care, civil rights and economic policy are among the various polices explored.
 Particular attention is given to the differences between Christian liberal and Christian conservative policy perspectives of problems such as crime, discrimination, poverty, degradation of the environment and others.

-(4 credits, alternate years, consult department) (American politics) This course briefly surveys the landscape of the American legal system.
+(4 credits; alternate years, consult department) (Writing intensive) (American politics) This course briefly surveys the landscape of the American legal system.
 Most of the course, however, is devoted to examining significant constitutional issues, such as government powers, civil rights and civil liberties.

-(4 credits) This course introduces the study of political, physical and cultural features of space and place around the world.
+(4 credits) (NWCore option under Cross-Cultural Engagement) This course introduces the study of political, physical and cultural features of space and place around the world.
 Familiarity with major physical and political features of the world's regions will be stressed.
 In addition, the course will raise various issues connected with the cultural aspect of geography, e.g., perceptions of place, changes in space over time, the interactions of human communities, the natural environment and patterns of human presence on the land.